pingcap/docs/faq/migration-tidb-faq.md

 + The database's primary keys are not evenly distributed (for example, when you enable [`SHARD_ROW_ID_BITS`](/shard-row-id-bits.md)).
 + The upstream database is TiDB and the exported table is a partitioned table.

 For the above cases, Dumpling splits excessively large data chunk for the export and sends queries with excessively large results.
-To address the issue, you can get the nightly version of Dumpling.
+To address the issue, you can get the latest version of Dumpling.

 ### Does TiDB have a function like the Flashback Query in Oracle?
 Does it support DDL?